Banky W.

-Olubankole Wellington (born 27 March 1981), popularly known by his stage name Banky W and credited in film as Banky Wellington, is a Nigerian singer, rapper, actor, entrepreneur and politician.
+Olubankole Wellington (born 27 March 1981), popularly known by his stage name Banky W and credited in film as Banky Wellington, is a Nigerian-American singer, rapper, actor, entrepreneur and politician.

 Early life

-Olubankole Wellington was born in the United States on 27 March, 1981 to Nigerian parents.
+Olubankole Wellington was born in the United States on 27 March 1981 to Nigerian parents.
 His family returned to Nigeria when he was five years old.
 He began singing at a young age in his church choir.
+His ethnicity is Yoruba.